input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/docs/contest_parameters.md

 ## Payload

-Campaign Parameters Document controlling the Campaign within a Brand.
+Contest Parameters Document controlling the Contest within a Brand/Campaign/Category.

 Must be valid according to the schema contained within the [Document Reference](../metadata.md#document-reference) from the [`template`](../metadata.md#template) metadata.